mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

    echo "✅ Created Origin Access Control: ${OAC_ID}"
    ```

-   The OAC ensures that only CloudFront can access your S3 bucket content, preventing direct access to your origin and improving security posture.
+   The OAC ensures that only CloudFront can access your S3 bucket content using secure, signed requests.
+This prevents direct access to your origin and improves security posture while maintaining compatibility with all S3 features including KMS encryption and cross-region replication.

 3. **Create CloudFront distribution configuration**:

    This step creates a comprehensive distribution configuration that defines how CloudFront handles requests, caching behaviors, and security settings.
-The configuration includes multiple cache behaviors for different content types, each optimized for their specific use case.
+The configuration includes multiple cache behaviors for different content types, each optimized for their specific use case, along with security enhancements and performance optimizations.

    ```bash
    # Create distribution configuration